mweaber/carric-druid/README.md

 # carric-druid
 Making an app to track my D&amp;D player

+Teachnologies used in this app:

+        - React
+        - MongoDB
+        - Node
+        - Express
+        - Passport
+        - BCrypt
+        - Google OAuth
+        - Scroller
+        - Pagination

 When completed this app will:

     Allow user to login and logout using passport/bcrypt